Dow CEO rewards former Citi banker Klein with $130 billion deal prize

-NEW YORK Michael Klein, the former Citigroup Inc investment banking chief, landed a leading role advising Dow Chemical Co on its $130 billion merger with DuPont as a result of the relationship he carefully developed with Dow CEO Andrew Liveris.
+NEW YORK Michael Klein, the former Citigroup Inc (C.N) investment banking chief, landed a leading role advising Dow Chemical Co (DOW.N) on its $130 billion (£85 billion) merger with DuPont (DD.N) as a result of the relationship he carefully developed with Dow CEO Andrew Liveris.

 Liveris spent six years on Citigroup's board of directors, a tenure that ended in 2011.
 There he got to work with Klein, a member of Citigroup's management committee.
 When Klein left Citigroup in 2008, he continued to cultivate Liveris.